 The most popular beaches of Paros are the Golden Beach (Chrissi Akti) and Kolymbithres.
-Other beaches worth visiting are the beaches of Langeri, Santa Maria, Livadia, Molos, Loloantonis and Faranga.
+Other beaches worth visiting are the beaches of Langeri, Santa Maria, Livadia, Molos, Lolantonis and Farangas.

 Overall Paros Island combines the cosmopolitan island lifestyle with a wonderful sense of peacefulness.